 The Senate Advisory Committee on Academic Policy ("SACAP") is hereby established as a standing committee of the Academic Senate.
 The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
-[User note: prior to 2014 this committee was known as the Academic Policy Advisory Committee--APAC.]
+[User note: prior to 2018 the functions of this committee were divided among three separate committees, including SACAP itself, the Senate Advisory Committee on Library Policy, and the Senate Advisory Committee on Salaries and Benefits.
+In 2018 the three committees and three sets of responsibilities were consolidated into this single SACAP committee.
+Also prior to 2014 this committee was known as the Academic Policy Advisory Committee--APAC.]

-The membership of the Academic Policy Advisory Committee with full voting rights consists of nine tenure-line or career-line faculty members and three students.
+The membership of the Academic Policy Advisory Committee with full voting rights consists of nine Tenure-line or Career-line faculty members and three students.
 As with Senate standing committees generally, the terms of voting faculty members are three years and staggered so that an approximately equal number are elected each year, the Senate President or designee is an ex officio nonvoting member, and elections of faculty members and appointment and confirmation of Committee officers proceed as described in [Parts III-D-3 and III-E].
 Student members shall be selected for one-year terms in accordance with Procedures established by the ASUU.